npwalker/pe_external_postgresql/README.md

 `pe-puppetdb` database will not be managed.
 This is useful when installing the Console and PuppetDB databases on separate servers.
 Defaults to `true`.

+###`orchestrator`
+Whether or not to manage the PE Orchestrator database.
+If set to `false`, the `pe-orchestrator` database will not be managed.
+I would expect users to place this database with the console database but want to leave the option to put it somewhere else.
+Defaults to `true`.